bootstrapM/erdos-quant-finance-summer-2025/README.md

 ├── Project 1-Portfolio-Analysis-Final.ipynb
 ├── Project 2-Final.ipynb
 ├── Project 3-Final.ipynb
+├── Project-4-Final.ipynb
-└── Project-4-Final.ipynb
+└── BS_PDE_Solver/
 ```

 The four projects are in the four notebooks `Project 1-Portfolio-Analysis-Final.ipynb` , `Project 2-Final.ipynb`, `Project 3-Final.ipynb`and `Project-4-Final.ipynb`.
 These notebooks have dependencies on various custom functions that are written in python files `portfolio_analysis_functions.py` and `Function-Mini-Project-4.py`.
+The folder `BS_PDE_Solver` contains C++ implementation of the Crank-Nicolson method for solving the Black Scholes PDE and relatedly the Heat equation.

 ## Summary of Project 1 (Portfolio Construction)